htogta/letdown/README.md

 All without being overly spartan.

 > [!WARNING]
-> This markup language is still in beta- expect non-backwards-compatible changes in the future.
+> This markup language is still in beta- expect non-backwards-compatible changes
+> in the future.

 ## Features

 - blank-line-delimited blocks (no writing everything on one line, *ahem* gemtext)
 - 3 levels of headings
 - unordered, non-nestable lists
-- links
+- reference-style links
 - one level of emphasis (who needs both bold *and* italics?)
 - block-level images
 - blockquotes